-As our practice has grown, we’ve come up with a few of our own guiding principles.
-One of these is “We keep our own report cards.”
+As our firm has grown and matured, we’ve established a set of core principles; one of which is “We keep our own report cards.”

-Following this concept to the end, we have designed and implemented a project report card form, which we fill out at the conclusion of each project.
+With this neutrality as a basis, we have designed and implemented a project report card form that we fill out at the conclusion of each project.
 Utilizing the same abbreviated narrative style of our weekly design and construction updates, we meet as a team and answer a handful of questions about the performance of the job.
-These questions include the big picture (how did the project turn out and was the client pleased?), as well as more detailed ones (how did contractors and consultants perform? how was the budget managed, both during design and during construction? what particular obstacles were overcome? did the project incur delays, and could they have been avoided?).
+These questions include the big picture – how did the project turn out and was the client pleased?
+We also ask more nuanced ones – how did contractors, consultants and our team perform?; how was the budget managed, both during design and during construction?; what particular obstacles were overcome?; did the project incur delays and could they have been avoided?

 This firm-wide debriefing process of keeping our own report cards establishes and reinforces our culture of self-assessment and objectivity.
 What have we done well, how have we struggled, and how can we do better?